sharath-66b6/React-Weather-App/README.md

 # ClearCast - React Weather App 🌦️

-**ClearCast** is a web app developed as a final project for the SheCodes React workshop.
+**ClearCast** is a web app developed as a project for the React workshop.
 Built using React.js, it enables users to search for the weather conditions of any city in the world and provides real-time weather information.
-The app fetches data using the SheCodes Weather API.
+The app fetches data using the Weather API.

 ![App Screenshot](images/localhost_3000_.png)